TrevorWrobleski/Vincero/README.md

 ![Win rate vs. strategy aggressiveness](assets/monopoly_strategy_sensitivity.png)

-**Landing frequency drives value** Property values are driven in part by how often players land on each space.
+**Landing frequency drives value.** Property values are driven in part by how often players land on each space.
 The simulation's empirical landing frequencies confirm the well-known distortion caused by the Jail mechanism — properties on the stretch from Jail to Free Parking see disproportionately high traffic.

 ![Landing frequency by board position](assets/monopoly_landing_freq.png)